NesPetit/First_dev_project/README.md

 kickoff.surge.sh

 ## Presentation
 We are proud to be able to present you our site presenting the latest news from the world of European football.
+Our site works on mobile as well as on computer.

 ## Problems
 We've tried to use several APIs, but we've run into a lot of problems because of the paid APIs in the football world.